Sir Charles Yate, 1st Baronet: Military career

 In 1871 he was promoted Lieutenant and transferred to the Bombay Staff Corps of the Indian Army and later to the Indian Political Service, serving as an assistant political superintendent in Rajputana.

-He was promoted Captain in 1879 and commanded a detachment of the 29th Bombay Infantry during the Second Afghan War, 1879–1880.
+He was promoted captain in 1879 and commanded a detachment of the 29th Bombay Infantry during the Second Afghan War, 1879–1880.
 He then served on General Roberts's staff and served as political officer in charge of Kandahar from August 1880 until May 1881.
-From 1884 to 1886 he served with the Afghan Boundary Commission.
+From 1884 to 1886 he served with the Afghan Boundary Commission, and later published a book about his experiences.
 In March 1885, he found himself at the epicentre of a global crisis when he was the most senior British officer to witness the Panjdeh incident which almost led to war between Britain and Russia.
 For his work with the Commission, he was appointed Companion of the Order of the Star of India (CSI) in 1887 and Companion of the Order of St Michael and St George (CMG) in 1888, being promoted Major between these two awards.
 He was also awarded the Afghan Order of Hurmat.

 During this time, Yate was a supporter of the Pashtun colonisation of northern Afghanistan, writing in 1893 that "[i]t is only the non-Afghan tribes such as the Maimanah Uzbegs [Uzbeks], the Herati Hazarahs and Jamshidis, etc. that have any intercourse or communication with the Turkomans or Russians, and once encircled by Afghans they are safe."

 In 1889 he was appointed British political agent in Muscat, in 1890 consul at Muscat, then political agent in Baluchistan, and in 1893 agent to the Governor-General to Khorasan and Sistan, based in Mashhad, Persia.
-He was promoted Lieutenant-Colonel in 1893 and consul-general in 1896.
+He was promoted lieutenant-colonel in 1893 and consul-general in 1896.
 In 1898 he returned to Rajputana and in 1900 was appointed Chief Commissioner of Baluchistan.
-He was promoted Colonel in 1901, and retired from the Indian Political Service in 1904 and the Indian Army in 1906.
+He was promoted colonel in 1901, and retired from the Indian Political Service in 1904 and the Indian Army in 1906.

 During the First World War, he returned to service with the British Army, attached to No 1 Ambulance Flotilla, which transported casualties from the Western Front on the River Seine, in 1915.